 The Workshop is located at 3 / F pq 1, 27 Ngô Đức kẻ, Bến Nghe, Ho Chi Minh City, Vietnam.

 We thank Saigon Street Eats for hosting us on their Pho Trail food tour.
-It was a great introduction to Ho Chi Minh City food.
+It was a great introduction to the Ho Chi Minh City food scene.
+After this tour, we no longer wondered what to eat in Ho Chi Minh City.